magneticat/catscanner/README.md

 ## Security Considerations

 1. Store the integrity and log files outside the web root
+2. Disable write permissions on the integrity file after its generation
-2. Use a dedicated email account for notifications
+3. Use a dedicated email account for notifications
-3. Keep the config file secure (contains SMTP credentials)
+4. Keep the config file secure (contains SMTP credentials)
-4. Regular updates of the integrity file after legitimate changes
+5. Regular updates of the integrity file after legitimate changes

 ## Contributing